Iron chair

 An iron chair is a torture device that has several different variations depending on its origin and use throughout history.
 It is also known as the Chinese torture chair or the torture chair.
 In all cases, the victim was seated on several strips or plates of brass and placed over an open flame and slowly roasted alive.
 In other variations, the victim was tied to an iron armchair and then slowly pushed nearer and nearer to a blazing fire."
 Other versions of the chair had the addition of small sharp spikes which lined the back, seat, armrests and leg rests.
 The number of spikes ranged from 500 to 1,500.

 Origin

 The iron chair originated from Europe's Middle Ages, though it was used around the world in different variations as well.

 Lead

-The iron chair was a torture device that was added to dungeons in the middle ages.
+The iron chair was a torture device that was added to dungeons in the Middle Ages.
 It experienced its prime in popularity in Europe.
 The iron chair has many different variations depending on its location but they consisted of 500-1500 spikes covering the whole chair with a hole on the seat for fire and coal to be placed under.

 The iron chair was used as punishment.
-Crimes that are punishable by the iron chair include adultery, witchcraft, murder, etc. The instrument was used until the late 1800s in Europe.
+Crimes that were punishable by the iron chair include adultery, witchcraft, murder, etc. The instrument was used until the late 1800s in Europe.